Global Social Prescribing Alliance

 the SDG3 (Improving people’s health and wellbeing while creating new and meaningful jobs at scale) - Gareth Presch, CEO, GSPA

 The alliance is working closely with existing global networks to bring people together through a comprehensive series of events and webinars focussing on tackling some of the most pressing global health challenges.
-The alliance was launched in January 2001 by the UK Secretary of State for Health and Social Care.
+The alliance was launched in February 2021 by the UK Secretary of State for Health and Social Care.

-During the past two and a half years the Alliance has developed a series of products alongside global partners, including a ‘Global Playbook’ for social prescribing, training materials on the establishment of social prescribing, and site visits and teaching sessions bringing international partners together.
+The Alliance has developed a series of products alongside global partners, including a ‘Global Playbook’ for social prescribing, training materials on the establishment of social prescribing, and site visits and teaching sessions bringing international partners together.

 The idea is to build a global community of leaders, who were committed to the principles of Social Prescribing, Personalised Care, and Innovation in the field of health and wellbeing.